demeterandino/foodbank-ux-mockup-project/documentation.md

 ## Usage Notice

-This repository contains materials (documents, mockups, UX flows, and user stories) created by me as part of a pro bono consulting project for a non-profit organization.
+This repository contains materials (documents, mockups, UX flows, and user stories) created by me and my collegue Tarek Najm, as part of a pro bono consulting project for a non-profit organization.

 All content is published for portfolio and educational purposes only.